syntax-tree/unist/readme.md

     `end`, both of which contain an object with `line` and `column` set to an integer referencing their respective (1-based) line and column in the input file.
 Both may have an `offset` property set to its index from the beginning of the input.
+    The object at `position` may additionally have an `indent` property set to an array of integers higher than 0 (not including), in which case the node represents content which spans multiple lines prefixed with content which is not part of the node.
     If a node represents something not available in the original input, it must not have a `position`.

 See [**nlcst**](https://github.com/wooorm/nlcst) for more information on **retext** nodes, and [`mdast/doc/nodes.md`](https://github.com/wooorm/mdast/blob/master/doc/nodes.md)